arunma/ApacheAtlasSimplified/README.md

     2. DestinationDataSet1
     3. DestinationDataSet2
     4. DemoProcess that ties the source to destination datasets
- 3. Kafka subscriber of the Atlas ENTITY_ENTITIES (as a showcase of how Ranger works)
+ 3. Case classes representing the Demo entities
- 4. Case classes representing the Demo entities
+ 4. A Typeclass that converts the case classes into Referenceable and AtlasEntity
- 5. A Typeclass that converts the case classes into Referenceable and AtlasEntity
+ 5. TODO: Kafka subscriber of the Atlas ENTITY_ENTITIES (as a showcase of how Ranger works)

 ## Note